-Novak Djokovic credits his extremely healthy plant-based diet for the reason behind his tennis success.
-The six-time Wimbledon champion has made extreme sacrifices in order to better his physical excellence, including avoiding dairy, sugar and gluten.
+Novak Djokovic credits his extremely healthy plant-based diet as the reason behind his tennis success.
+The seven-time Wimbledon champion has made extreme sacrifices in order to better his physical excellence, including avoiding dairy, sugar and gluten.

 The Serbian tennis champion is so dedicated to his diet, he even published his meal plan in his book Serve to Win: The 14-Day Gluten-Free Plan for Physical and Mental Excellence.
-The 35-year-old athlete claims his diet helped take him from the "brink of failure to the champion of the world."
+The 36-year-old athlete claims his diet helped take him from the "brink of failure to the champion of the world".

 Speaking of his previous approach to food, Novak says: "Physically, I couldn't compete.
 Mentally I didn't feel like I belonged on the same court as the best players in the game.
 "But then, lo and behold, I made some changes and that transformed everything."